google-code-export/flowplayer-core/flowplayer/trunk/README.txt

 -----
 - setting play: null now works again
 - pressing the play again button overlay does not open a linkUrl associated with a clip
+- now displays a live feed even when the RTMP server does not send any metadata and the onStart method is not therefore dispatched

 3.0.1
 -----